noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 simultaneous requests or run many background threads, it will be at least three or four times as expensive for the same power.

+For a powerful server you're actually using, it's easy to pay $250/mo for what Amazon might have delivered for $100/mo or Digital Ocean for $80/mo.

 <!-- more -->

 Third-party services like MySQL (vs Postgres), Cassandra, Redis or